MathML2020/MathML2020.github.io/index.md

 - Matthias J. Ehrhardt, University of Bath, UK
 - Catherine Higham, University of Glasgow, UK
 - Clarice Poon, University of Bath, UK

+# Call for contributions
+We will have an open call for poster contributions in spring 2020.

 # Contact
 Contact the organisers: [MathML2020@bath.ac.uk](MathML2020@bath.ac.uk)